 How to Build Confidence

 It all comes down to converting the feeling.
-The feeling of thinking that onlookers know more than you or think you’re being subversive with your camera can be read in different ways.
+The feeling, when dealing with onlookers, of thinking that they know more than you or think you’re being subversive with your camera can be read in different ways.

 Remember onlookers don’t know how much you know or don’t know about photography.